z4ab/mathfin/README.md

-A Streamlit app some methods in mathematical finance
+A Streamlit app showcasing some methods in mathematical finance